BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - ABD matrix of a composite laminate,
 - buckling coefficient of a panel, etc.

-Below presents a pseudocode of the backend/frontend interface at the CS side containing the three fundamental functions: create, get and set.
-The pseudocode contains the following source files:
-- **~/src/system/SAA_type_traits.h:** Defines the concepts for all CS types.
-The JsonCompatible concept enforces the types to be compatible with the required json operations.
-Currently involves only the construction, get and set as this is the pseudocode.
-- **~/src/plugins/panel/EO_Panel.h:** Defines a sample EO_Panel satisfying JsonCompatible.
-- **~/src/system/DCG.h:** Defines the DCG with the above three methods.
-- **~/src/system/type_list_traits.h:** Contains template metafunctions to extract a type and index of a type from a type list which are required by the DCG although this part of the DCG is not implemented in the pseudocode.
-- **~/src/system/CS.h:** Stores the DCGs and manages the undo/redo functionality.
-- **~/src/system/type_handler.h:** Relates the type names to the types and updates the DCGs.
-In other words, forms a gate for the UI requests.
-- **~/src/main.cpp:** Handles the Crow routines.
-The code is prepared mostly by ChatGPT.

 Below, I will present the pseudocode of the backend/frontend interface at the CS side based the three fundamental functions: create, get and set.
 Other functions such as remove can easily be defined similarly.